-- In the first episode of Angel Links Meifon tries to negotiate the release of two hostage from some Space Pirates.
-Before exchanging the ransom for the hostages, the leader of the pirates complements her good looks and decides he needs to frisk her first, oddly not her two tougher looking crew mates that came with her.
-He feels up her body but when he tries to grope her breasts he gets attack by Taffei, Meifon's catlike pet that lives in her cleavage.
+- In the first episode of Angel Links, Meifon tries to negotiate the release of two hostage from some Space Pirates.
+Before exchanging the ransom for the hostages, the leader of the pirates compliments her good looks and decides he needs to frisk her first, but oddly not her two tougher-looking crewmates that came with her.
+He feels up her body, but when he tries to grope her breasts he gets attacked by Taffei, Meifon's catlike pet that lives in her cleavage.

 - In V for Vendetta, Alistair Harper discusses an instance of Off Screen Villainy in which he arrested a married couple, beat up the husband, then performed a strip-search of the woman and took the opportunity to feel her up.

-- She-Hulk has this happening to her Up to Eleven post-Civil War, when a Jerkass agent of S.H.I.E.L.D. forced her to undergo a strip-search with him being the searcher in question and various other male SHIELD agents witnessing the event.
+- She-Hulk has this happening to her post-Civil War, when a Jerkass agent of S.H.I.E.L.D. forced her to undergo a strip-search with him being the searcher in question and various other male SHIELD agents witnessing the event.

 - In The Chronicles of Riddick, the prison guards of Crematoria corner Keyra, an agile Action Girl.
 One of them slowly pats her down to find any concealed shivs, enjoying himself while doing so.
 She makes a surprise attack in response.

 - In the 2004 film Crash, Officer Ryan pulls a black couple over and gives the woman, Christine, a groping patdown in front of her husband.